teddy-flow/SP2/README.md

 # SP2
-Tool used during the Student Project 2 - Cracking WiFi Passwords
+Tool used during the Student Project 2: Operation Bloodhound - Cracking WiFi Passwords.

 ## wigle-kml-converter.sh
 For parsing and converting Wigle KML to Wigle CSV format.
 The columns in the csv is the following: